 One morning, we packed our borrowed bikes’ baskets with bottles of water and a purple plush toy.
 The toy fish, with its big eyes and soft fur, had travelled with us for two months in our limited and cramped luggage space – from Germany, to Singapore, Indonesia, Malaysia, Thailand and finally, Cambodia.
 For weeks, we had been waiting to find the perfect young recipient.
 This morning, we were sure we would find him or her on the provincial back roads.
-Eighty percent of Cambodians live in the rural provinces; ninety percent of Cambodia’s poor live in the rural provinces.
+Eighty percent of Cambodians live in the rural provinces.

 As we wove through the dusty back roads, we saw primary school children pedaling bicycles fitted for their parents or teenage siblings.
 They were not unlike the mammoth-sized bikes we’d seen other pint-sized children pedaling elsewhere throughout Cambodia.
 The girls’ uniform navy blue and black skirts flitted in the wind.
 They flashed smiles of epic proportions to us.